India puts up roadblocks to own stake sales

 "The interference by majority shareholders is not new, but how can the government set a very high divestment target and take decisions that will definitely hit companies' profit," said Maiar, who does not plan to add to his state holdings.

-The budget made headlines with provisions that could retroactively tax long-completed mergers, potentially putting Vodafone Plc (VOD.L) back on the hook for more than $2 billion in tax, despite a win in the Supreme Court in January.
+The budget made headlines with provisions that could retroactively tax long-completed mergers, potentially putting Vodafone Plc back on the hook for more than $2 billion in tax, despite a win in India's Supreme Court in January.

 Uncertainty over another budget proposal that could tax foreign institutional investors has also spooked overseas funds, which typically buy the majority of large Indian equity sales.